ACM40960/project-22205799/README.md

 2. install packages in the R environment: shiny, keras, tensorflow
 3. need Python 3.9 or above, and install tensorflow in Python environment (version 2.13.0 below, not including 2.13.0)
 4. change the path of python.exe in CNN_APP.R
+5. set the directory where CNN_APP.R is located as the working directory of R environment

 ```python
 library(shiny)